drvic10k/bootstrap-sortable/README.md

 This proved to be contra-intuitive for some, so you can change it to opposite using the second parameter: `$.bootstrapSortable(applyLast, 'reversed')`.

 Other possible values are `'az'`, `'AZ'`, `'_19'`, `'month'`.
 (See [demo](http://htmlpreview.github.io/?https://github.com/drvic10k/bootstrap-sortable/blob/gh-pages/index.html) to see how it looks.)

+You can set individual signs for each column using `data-defaultsign` attribute in the `<th>` element.

 ####Optional attributes: